Lend your securities. Earn income.

 Fidelity is your counterparty on all fully paid loans.
 If Fidelity were to default on its obligations as defined in the MSLA, you would have the right to withdraw the collateral from the custodian bank.

 In addition, voting rights are relinquished, and dividends are paid as cash-in-lieu payments which may have different tax consequences than actual dividends.
-Short selling activity may impact the price of your security.
+And, short selling activity may impact the price of your security.

 Can you tell me more about the collateral provided?